EGR304-2025-F-101/team101.github.io/docs/03-User-Needs-and Benchmarking.md

 | “Battery drains too fast if WiFi is used.” | Device has long-lasting and efficient power management | Explicit |
 ## Organized Need Statements

-### Categories with Meta-Needs
+### Categories with Important - Must Needs

 1. **Efficiency**
-The device reduces household water use.
+The device needs to reduce household water use.
-The device avoids watering during rain.
+The device needs to avoid watering during rain/saturation.
-**Main Need:** *The device waters lawns efficiently and conserves resources.*
+**Main Need:** *The device needs to water lawns efficiently and conserves water/power resources.*

 3. **Convenience & Usability**
-The device is easy to install.
+The device should be easy to install.
-The device requires little training.
+The device should requires minimal parts/components.
-The device has an intuitive app.
+The device has an intuitive app/user interface.
-**Main Need:** *The device is simple and accessible for all users.*
+**Main Need:** *The device should be simple and accessible for all users.*

 4. **Durability & Reliability**
-The device works in outdoor conditions.
+The device needs to work well in outdoor conditions.
-The device has backup power options.
+The device needs to have backup power options.
-The device resists WiFi or server interruptions.
+The device needs to resists WiFi or server interruptions.
-**Main Need:** *The device is reliable in all environments.*
+**Main Need:** *The device needs to be reliable in all environments.*

 5. **Cost & Sustainability**
-The device is affordable.
+The device needs to be affordable.
-The device reduces water bills.
+The device needs to reduces water bills.
 The device uses renewable energy (solar).
-**Main Need:** *The device is cost-effective and environmentally friendly.*
+**Main Need:** *The device needs to be cost-effective and environmentally friendly.*

 6. **Smart Features**
-The device integrates with smart homes (Alexa, Google).
+The device integrates its system with smart homes (Alexa or Google).
-The device tracks and reports water usage.
+The device can track and report water usage.
-The device adapts to soil moisture levels.
+The device can adapt/adjust to soil moisture levels.
-**Main Need:** *The device is intelligent and adaptable.*
+**Main Need:** *The device needs to be intelligent and adaptable.*

 ## Prioritization of Needs (Weighted)

 **High Priority (Weight = 5)**
-Reduce water use and household bills.
+Reduces water use and household bills.
-Simple installation and setup.
+It is simple installation and setup.
-Reliable automatic watering.
+Has reliable automatic watering.
-Durable outdoor design.
+It is durable outdoor design.
-Intuitive app-based remote control.
+Has an intuitive app-based remote control.

 **Medium Priority (Weight = 3)**
-Smart home integration.
+Includes smart home integration.
-Affordable cost (under $200).
+device has a affordable cost (under $200).
-Flexible zone control.
+user flexible zone control.

 **Low Priority (Weight = 1)**
-Aesthetic design.
+shows a attractable sesthetic design.
-Expandable accessories.
+offers expandable accessories.